mirub/Clash/README.md

 their mobility could be altered depending on the player that hit them in one of the prior rounds (in case that player had the ability to do so).

+   If two players land on the same coordinates, they fight eachother, damaging the opponent with both their hits.
+However, if any of the two players dies due to the overtime damage caused by a prior hit, the fight does not happen anymore.

  Concepts used in the implementation of the problem: